 * For whatever reasons, I've always liked the BAE 146, finding in a tidy aircraft.
 I was going through a period of focusing on short aircraft writeups in hopes of freeing up schedule time for longer documents, and when I got some nice pix of the BAE 146 while planespotting at Denver International Airport (DIA), it seemed like an obvious choice to document.
 The DIA-bound BAE 146-200s were in United colors but as it turned out, they were owned by Air Wisconsin, the aircraft's launch customer, with five machines operated under contract to United.
 I was lucky to catch them, since United axed the contract in April 2006.
 I was also lucky to see several BAE 146 air tankers while driving through Missoula, Montana in 2012.

 I vaguely recall I've flown on a BAE 146 twice.
-I found it a very cozy ride.
+I found it a very cozy ride, one flight involving a memorable take-off from San Francisco after nightfall, with the city lit up in the growing dark.
 One of the things I noticed while shooting the type on approach at DIA was that it goes from clean and tidy to amusingly cluttered when it's "down and dirty", with flaps extended and the tail airbrake out.
 I felt a little dense when I learned that it had been specifically designed for short-field operation: I should have been able to figure that out just by looking at it when it was coming in for a landing.

 * Sources include: